richelbilderbeek/ArduinoTrialShields/LedTrialShieldOrangeBelt/LedTrialShieldOrangeBeltEn.md

 # LED Trial Shield, Orange Belt

-## Doel
+## Goal

-Laat het zeven segmenten display tellen van nul tot en met negen.
+Make the seven segment display count from zero to nine.
-Elk getal moet een seconde zichtbaar zijn.
+Every number must show for one second.

-Als dit gelukt is, gaat de piezo piepen.
+When you succeed the piezo will beep.

-## Pinnnummers
+## Pins

 ![7_segment_display_pins](7_segment_display_pins.png)

-De pinnen zijn zoals in het plaatje:
+The pins are connected as in the picture:
- * Bovenste: 2
+ * Top: 2
- * Rechterzijkant, bovenste: 3
+ * Rightside, top: 3
- * Rechterzijkant, onderste: 4
+ * Rightside, bottom: 4
- * Onderste: 5
+ * Bottom: 5
- * Linkerzijkant, onderste: 6
+ * Leftside, bottom: 6
- * Linkerzijkant, bovenste: 7
+ * Leftside, top: 7
- * Middenste: 8
+ * Middle: 8
- * Punt: 9 (maar die is niet nodig)
+ * Poin: 9 (but you don't need it)

-De piezo kun je niet aansturen.
+You cannot control the piezo.

-## Extra informatie voor de begeleiders
+## Extra information for supervisors

 Etsen: